nodejs/citgm/README.md

-"expectFail"                 Expect the module to fail, error if it passes "repo": "https://github.com/pugjs/jade" - Use a different github repo "skipAnsi": true             Strip ansi data from output stream of npm "script": /path/to/script | https://url/to/script - Use a custom test script "sha": "<git-commit-sha>"    Test against a specific commit "envVar"                     Pass an environment variable before running "install": ["--param1", "--param2"] - Array of extra command line parameters passed to 'npm install'
+"expectFail"                 Expect the module to fail, error if it passes "repo": "https://github.com/pugjs/jade" - Use a different github repo "skipAnsi": true             Strip ansi data from output stream of npm "sha": "<git-commit-sha>"    Test against a specific commit "envVar"                     Pass an environment variable before running "install": ["--param1", "--param2"] - Array of extra command line parameters passed to 'npm install'